Debangkita432/vedaai/README.md

 ## 🔌 WebSocket Explanation

-AssignAI uses **Socket.io** for real-time bi-directional communication between the backend worker and the frontend client.
+VedaAI uses **Socket.io** for real-time bi-directional communication between the backend worker and the frontend client.

 ### Connection Flow